ashsharma92/DataModelling/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/da5a33ff-b0ad-4192-bfdf-56fade4737d7" />

 I was able to create an overall results page to show results of students and use slicers to filter on student name or tutor name or department.
-This can give insights on student performance.
+This can give insights on student performance but also can be used to look at tutor's results or departmental results.

+Rough Insights gained: